ngrifk98/react-capstone-project/README.md

 ## Contributing

 We welcome contributions from the open-source community.
-If you'd like to contribute to NGKast, please follow our [Contribution Guidelines](CONTRIBUTING.md).
+If you'd like to contribute to NGKast, please follow the Contribution Guidelines.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or feedback, please contact the NGKast development team at [contact@ngkast.com](mailto:contact@ngkast.com).
+For questions or feedback, please contact the NGKast development team at [contact@ngkast.com](mailto:ngrifk@gmail.com).

 Thank you for using NGKast!
 Happy podcasting!